 Step #2: Analyze the top five results.
 The blogs above have good standing with Google, which is why they’re able to rank so well.

-That means that if you eventually get your guest post published at any of those blogs, you’ll eventually rank for your main keyword.
+That means that if you eventually get your guest post published on any of those blogs, you’ll eventually rank for your main keyword.
 In order to analyze the results, click on one of the blogs to see their popular posts.

 Step #3: Upgrade the headline.
 There’s no doubt that the headline is the most important element in your page copy.
 Can you improve on a headline you saw in the archive?
 By crafting a more clickable one, you can improve your chances of getting invited to guest blog.